boazsegev/neorack/SPEC.md

 Header names **MUST** be converted into their lower case equivalent before the key-value pair is set (i.e., `"Content-Length"` MUST be converted to `"content-length"`).

-Unless the Server implements the `:backwards_compatible` extension, HTTP headers **MUST** be the **ONLY** String keys in the `request` set by the Server or by any Extension.
-Otherwise, it might make it impossible to implemented a `:backwards_compatible` extension (see further on).
+Unless the Server implements the `:backwards_compatible` extension (see further on), HTTP headers **MUST** be the **ONLY** String keys in the `request` set by the Server or by any of its Extension.
+Otherwise, it might make it impossible to implemented a `:backwards_compatible` extension.

-If a header arrives only once (the common case), it's value **MUST** be set as a String instance object.
+When a header arrives only once, it's value **MUST** be set as a String instance object.

-Headers that arrive more than once **SHOULD** be set as an Array of Strings, where array is ordered by order of header value arrival (i.e., `headers['cache-control'] = ['no-cache', 'no-store']`)
+Headers that arrive more than once **SHOULD** be set as an Array of Strings, ordered by header value arrival (i.e., `headers['cache-control'] = ['no-cache', 'no-store']`)

-**ONLY IF** [the HTTP protocols allows for this variation](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2), Servers **MAY** also merge the header values into a single comma separated value list String instance or separate a single header into an Array of Strings.
+**ONLY IF** [the HTTP protocols allows for this variation](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2), Servers **MAY** also merge header values into a single comma separated value String instance or separate a single header into an Array of Strings.

 NeoRack Applications and Extensions **MUST** be prepared to handle both variations (Array / String).

 ### HTTP Request Body

 The NeoRack Request Body (`request[:body]`) is an IO-like object which contains the raw HTTP POST data (payload / body).
-It is backwards compatible with the original Rack specification with the addition of two methods: `length` and `type`.
+It is backwards compatible with the original Rack specification with the addition of the methods `length`.

 When no HTTP payload / body was received, `request[:body]` **SHOULD** be `nil`, but **MAY** be a Request Body Object that maps to an empty String.